UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 On my desktop, I used `kitty` (a popular fork of  `putty`) to SSH into the RPi.
 If you're doing it within the virtual machine, you can also use Ubuntu's built in SSH capability directly from any terminal.

-Now the SD card can be inserted into the RPi
+Now the SD card can be inserted into the RPi.

 If you aren't planning on connecting a monitor and keyboard, you can use your network router's interface to figure out what the IP address of the RPi is.